BlueTeeth68/Project/README.md

 - Require: none
 - URL: /genre/list
 - Method: GET
-- Request param: limit, page (optional) (limit > 0, page >=1)
+- Request param: size, page (size > 0, page > 0)
 - Request body: none
+- Response body: PagingReturnDTO<Genre>
+- Description: user can get all genre from the database.
+The result return is based on size and page on the request.
+  Default size is 50, default page is 1

+#### Get genre by name *

+- Require: none
+- URL: /genre/name
+- Method: GET
+- Request param: name
+- Request body: none
 - Response body: List<Genre>
-- Description: user can load a limit genre form database (paginate) or load the first 50 genre by set limit or page to null
+- Description: User can find genre by its name.

-#### Get genre by name or id *
+#### Get genre by id *

 - Require: none
-- URL: /genre
+- URL: /genre/id
 - Method: GET
-- Request param: id/name (depend on the purpose but just send 1 in 2)
+- Request param: id
 - Request body: none
-- Response body: List<Genre>
+- Response body: Genre or ResourceNotFound exception
-- Description: User can find genre by id or genre name
+- Description: User can find genre by its id.

 #### Create new genre *